 Still stuck on what to get them?
 Consider buying them a subscription at one of the growing number of online record clubs.
-In the states, Vinyl Me, Please invite you to “Join the best damn record club today” with subscribers able to start building their collection from $23 dollars a month.
+Services like Vinyl Me, Please invite you to “Join the best damn record club today” with subscribers able to start building their collection from $33 a month.
 Subscribers receive one LP pressed exclusively for Vinyl Me, Please members, an original art print inspired by the album, a custom cocktail recipe paired for your LP, and more.

 VMP will ship internationally, although the cost does increase a little.
 For our UK readers not wanting to shell out extra for shipping, we can recommend a number of UK-based services, including Wax & Stamp and Vinyl Wings.
 Check out our list of the growing number of vinyl subscription services available on both sides of the pond.

 Where would our homes be without music?
 There’s nothing quite like the sweet sound of vinyl when you put your feet up after a long day.